 - Dependent Exemptions: The new law eliminates exemptions for dependents, and replaces those exemptions with a higher standard deduction and child tax credit (for children under 17).
 There’s also a new family tax credit of $500 for other dependents, including children above 17.
 While parents of younger children may benefit (or at least break even) from this replacement, parents of college-age children will likely end up paying more, as the family tax credit won’t fully offset their lost exemption.

-- Home Equity Loans: Interest on home equity loans used to pay for college will not be deductible after 2017.
+- Home Equity Loans: Interest on home equity loans used to pay for college is no longer deductible.

 - GRADUATE STUDENTS:

 - Lifetime Learning Credit (LLC): Though eliminated in the House tax reform proposal, the final bill leaves the Lifetime Learning Credit untouched for single filers making up to $67,000 and married filers making up to $134,000.
 The LLC of up to $2,000 is valuable to graduate students, part-time students, and fifth-year undergraduates who have exhausted their AOC eligibility.